bigbridge-nl/product-import/README.md

 * Is there no better way to ensure that no 2 products get the same sku?
 * Other values than 1 and 2 can be entered for 'status'
 * Updates: do not use default value for attribute_set_code, because it may unintentionally overwrite an existing one
+* attribute_set_id can currently not be updated.
+Reason: if one would forget it as a field, it would default to something, and this could produce an unsolicited change.

 ## On empty values